-This month, Endpoint celebrates its 15th birthday.
-Aside from the achievement of reaching this significant milestone, what does this really mean?
 It’s a question we’ve been asking ourselves a lot recently.
 Sure, we’ve had great success.
-We’ve carved out a niche – trusted partner to the design and branding industry, safe pair of hands for big brand rollouts.
+We’ve carved out a niche – a trusted partner to the design and branding industry, safe pair of hands for big brand rollouts.
 But where next?
 What will the next 15 years bring?
 Big questions.
 That demand big answers.
 Well, rather than quibble over what could be we are stepping up the game and have some major plans for 2015.

-5. People matter, really matter.
-I don’t mean bums on seats, or numbers on a client list.
+- People matter, really matter.
+I don’t mean bums on seats or numbers on a client list.
 Personality, chemistry, call it what you will, it’s important to surround yourself with people that max your mojo.

-6. Rebrands are all about the right mix of magic, and logic.
+- Rebrands are all about the right mix of magic and logic.
 We talk about magic and logic quite a lot at Endpoint.
 The magic comes from the agency and their brand vision, but you need logic in spades, to ‘make real’ what has been imagined.

-13. Don’t be afraid of change, in fact make it a priority.
+- Don’t be afraid of change, in fact, make it a priority.
 It’s easy to maintain the status quo, especially when things are going well, but that doesn’t make it right.
 Assess, review, adapt, change – it might be the harder route but it can also be the more fruitful.

-The London team celebrate at Fifteen by Jamie Oliver
+The London team celebrated at Fifteen restaurant by Jamie Oliver